Old Arabic

 Old Arabic is the name for any Arabic language or dialect continuum before Islam.
-Various forms of Old Arabic are attested in scripts like Safaitic, Hismaic, Nabatean, and even Greek.
+Various forms of Old Arabic are attested in scripts like Safaitic, Hismaic, Nabatean, and Greek, most of which seem to be concentrated in the southern Levant.

 Alternatively, the term has been used synonymously with "Paleo-Arabic" to describe the form of the Arabic script in the fifth and sixth centuries.

 Classification

-Old Arabic and its descendants are classified as Central Semitic languages, which is an intermediate language group containing the Northwest Semitic languages (e.g., Aramaic and Hebrew), the languages of the Dadanitic, Taymanitic inscriptions, the poorly understood languages labeled Thamudic, and the ancient languages of Yemen written in the Ancient South Arabian script.
-Old Arabic, is however, distinguished from all of them by the following innovations:
+Old Arabic and its descendants are classified as Central Semitic languages, which is an intermediate language group also containing the Northwest Semitic languages (e.g., Aramaic and Hebrew), the languages of the Dadanitic and Taymanitic inscriptions, the poorly understood languages labeled Thamudic, and the ancient languages of Yemen written in the Ancient South Arabian script.
+Old Arabic is distinguished from the rest of the group by the following innovations: